rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

 #### To configure the package

 Most applications have features that can be enabled or disabled by the user.
 This is one of the benefits of having access to the source code and installing from the same.
-You have control over configurable features that the application has; this is in contrast to accepting everything a package manager installs from pre-compiled binaries.
+You have control over the application's configurable features.
+This is in contrast to accepting everything a package manager installs from pre-compiled binaries.

 The script that usually lets you configure the software is usually aptly named “configure”